niandra3/EpisodeMover/README.md

 # EpisodeMover
 Console-based program to move downloaded episodes of a TV show to the proper folder

-The program creates a database of show keywords ("X files") and the directory those shows belong in ("C:\video\X files").
+The program lets you create a database of show keywords ("X files") and the directory those shows belong in ("C:\video\X files").

 Shows can be added, and the database is saved in data.json for future use.